RouterRabbit/random-build-sim/README.md

-# pc-building-sim-1
+## The Random PC Build Generator for PC Building Simulator AKA pc-building-sim-1
-# Made by JackRabbott and the team at RouterRabbit.
+### Made by JackRabbott and the team at RouterRabbit.

 This is a PHP generator for random contests and competitions between friends, or adding a challenge to your own builds.